 of your farm business.

 Gain or loss.

 A gain or loss from the disposition of property that is neither stock in trade nor held primarily for sale to customers

-is not included in self-employment earnings.
-It does not matter whether the disposition is a sale, exchange, or involuntary
+isn’t included in self-employment earnings.
+It doesn’t matter whether the disposition is a sale, exchange, or involuntary

 conversion.
 For example, gains or losses from the disposition of the following types of property are not included in self-employment